-Special Categories of Detainee:
+Special categories of detainee:

-If you fall into any of the groups below it is very important that you speak to your legal representative or the Detention Duty Adviser immediately:
+If you fall into any of the groups below it is very important that you speak to your legal representative, if you have one, or the Detention Duty Adviser (the lawyer provided under legal aid in the removal centre) immediately:

-• If you have Removal Directions
+• If you have "removal directions"

-If the Home Office gives you 'Removal Directions' (a date that you will be removed from the UK) it is generally not advisable to apply for bail whilst these directions are in place.
+If the Home Office gives you "removal directions" (a date that you will be removed from the UK) it is generally not advisable to apply for bail while these directions are in place.
 BID cannot help stop people from being removed from the UK.
 You should contact an immigration solicitor to have a chance of stopping your removal.